LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 kind
 ~~~~

-kind is a tool written in Go that is used by the upstream Kubernetes developers.
+kind is a tool written in Go that is used by upstream Kubernetes developers.
 It simulates different Kubernetes nodes via the use of containers on a single local workstation.
-Kubernetes clusters made this way are not meant to be persistent as restarting the containers will wipe all of data added and changes made.
+As of kind v0.8.0, a single node deployment of Kubernetes will have persistent storage and survive if the container restart.
+Multi-node Kubernetes clusters will break if the containers are restarted.
+[91]

 Installation: